 You may be able to oversee small teams of specialized medical experts, direct entire departments, or even become a chief operating officer for an entire organization.
 Common employers for healthcare administration graduates include nursing homes, public health departments, community health programs, and medical research institutions.

 - Patient Care Manager

 - Chief Nursing Officer

 Although the need for health services managers is high all over the country, it is extremely strong in Texas.
-Statewide growth in this field is expected to exceed the national average by 7% through 2022 (O*Net, 2015).
-Currently, healthcare managers in Texas earn an average salary of $89,100 per year (O*Net, 2015).
+Statewide growth in this field is expected to exceed the national average by 22% through 2028 (O*Net, 2018).
+Currently, healthcare managers in Texas earn a median salary of $97,540 per year (O*Net, 2018).

 2020 Medical and Health Services Manager Estimated Job Openings

 There are few fields that have seen as much growth as healthcare in recent years.
 Take advantage of this growth and contact healthcare administration programs in Texas today.